DCC-EX/dcc-ex.github.io/docs/about/contributing/website.rst

     :alt: Conductor Level
     :scale: 40%

-Refer to :ref:`/about/contributing/website:images` below for details on how to include images, and set the scale as appropriate.
+Refer to `images`_ below for details on how to include images, and set the scale as appropriate.
 A good example of the use of the different types of logos is the Turntable-EX :doc:`/ex-turntable/ex-turntable/ex-turntable` page.

 Links
 ______